TheRenegadeCoder/sample-programs-website/docs/projects/insertion-sort/javascript/index.md

 }

 main(process.argv[2])

 ```

 {% endraw %}

-[Insertion Sort](https://sampleprograms.io/projects/insertion-sort) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:
+Insertion Sort in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Eliver L
 - EliverLara

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2019 20:58:46.
-The solution was first committed on Oct 10 2019 17:29:27.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution